ncatlab/nlab-content/pages/7/1/2/3/3217/content.md

  {#InTermsOfLieAlgebroidsAndLieGroupoids}

 Definition \ref{AsIntegrableDistribution} above
-is immediately reformulated equivalent as the following statement in [[higher Lie theory]].
+is immediately reformulated equivalently as the following statement in [[higher Lie theory]].

 +-- {: .num_defn #AsLieAlgebroidsWithInjectiveAnchor}